Affirmative action in the United States: Prominent people in support of affirmative action

+These "compensatory measures" included a system resembling reparations for slavery, as well as preferential treatment in college admissions decisions.
+Rustin was in favor of similar policies, although in his lifetime, he was more critical of universities admitting based on applicants' races.
+Marshall, on the other hand, was a firm believer in affirmative action in admissions decisions, writing, following the verdict on Regents of the University of California v.
+Bakke, "it is because of a legacy of unequal treatment that we now must permit the institutions of this society to give consideration to race in making decisions about who will hold the positions of influence, affluence, and prestige in America.”

-There are a multitude of supporters as well as opponents to the policy of affirmative action.
-Many presidents throughout the last century have failed to take a very firm stance on the policy, and the public has had to discern the president's opinion for themselves.
+Many presidents throughout the last century have failed to take a very firm stance on the policy, leaving the public to discern the presidents' opinion for themselves.
 Bill Clinton, however, made his stance on affirmative action very clear in a speech on July 19, 1995, nearly two and a half years after his inauguration.
 In his speech, he discussed the history in the United States that brought the policy into fruition: slavery, Jim Crow, and segregation.
 Clinton also mentioned a point similar to President Lyndon B. Johnson's "Freedom is not Enough" speech, and declared that just outlawing discrimination in the country would not be enough to give everyone in America equality.
 He addressed the arguments that affirmative action hurt the white middle class and said that the policy was not the source of their problems.
 Clinton plainly outlined his stance on affirmative action, saying:

 In the end, Clinton stated that all the evidence shows that, even though affirmative action should be a temporary policy, the time had not come for it to be ended.
-He felt it was still a relevant practice and overall, the goal of the nation should be to "mend it, but don't end it."
+He felt it was still a relevant practice and overall, the goal of the nation should be "mend it, but don't end it."
 Clinton's words became a slogan for many Americans on the topic of affirmative action.